 - Add the shiitake mushrooms, koyadofu, lotus root, and shirataki noodles and continue to saute for another minute or so.

-- Add the vegetable stock, sake, sugar and soy sauce to the pan and bring to a boil.
+- Add the vegetable stock, sake, sugar, soy sauce, and salt to the pan and bring to a boil.
 Cook until all the liquid is gone and the carrots are tender (about 10 minutes).

 - Pour the mixture into a sieve and let any remaining liquid drain while you prepare the other components.